tanmoymollik/toy-c-compiler/README.md

 This repository contains my personal implementation of a C compiler, following along with the book "Writing a C Compiler" by Nora Sandler. 📚

-Currently this implementation only passes the tests for chapter 1.
+Currently this implementation passes tests upto chapter 2.

 My implementation is written in Rust because I recently learnt it and wanted to try it out on something.

 ## Getting Started ##

+My compiler uses intel x64 assembly syntax.
+Thus I found nasm is better suited to assemble the assembly file produced by the compiler.
+The book uses gcc for this step however.
+In order to use this compiler `gcc` and `nasm` must be installed.

 This repo contains 2 binaries.
 A simple compiler binary and a compiler driver binary.
 To build both binaries: